WebDevCF2m2020/Gabbler/README.md

 - Pull request to `upstream`, no class or id for `CSS` must be in the view files

 - Don't Work on `main` branch !
+Make your first pull request on a buffer branch ( ex: `main2`, `test`).

-- link your branch to the ticket you are working on in Trello ( one ticket = one branch, one branch = several commits )
+- Link your branch to the ticket you are working on Trello ( one ticket = one branch, one branch = several commits )

 - link `pull request` to `issues` in Trello